latture/chemical_api/README.md

 http://localhost:5000/chemicals?where={"$and":[{"band_gap":{"$gt":0.0}},{"band_gap":{"$lt":3.0}}]}
 ```

-To find all compounds that contain Gallium:
+To find all compounds that contain gallium:

 ```txt
 http://localhost:5000/chemicals?where={"formula":{"$regex":"Ga"}}